 About the course

-You'll have the opportunity to develop your subject teaching in a stimulating way, using different methodologies and new technologies to inspire and engage young people.
-We'll help develop your understanding of the curriculum; progression; planning and developing activities; examination requirements; teaching approaches; leadership; and inclusion.
+You will have the opportunity to develop your subject teaching in a stimulating way, using different methodologies and new technologies to inspire and engage young people.
+We will help you develop your understanding of the Design & Technology curriculum; how learners make progress in Design & Technology ; planning and curriculum development in Design & Technology , examination requirements and inclusion issues in Design & Technology .

 Assessment is typically through the completion of a range of classroom activities, written assignments, reports, personal subject audits and the development of portfolios of evidence.